Nazanin-Abbasi/MachineLearning/README.md

 ## Description

-Machine Learning project is a project that another sutdent and I have developed with Python for one of our courses at Alzahra University.
-In this project, first we have loaded a dataset, then we have analyzed the data and finally defined classification, clustering, and regression on our dataset.
+The Machine Learning project is a project that another student and I have developed with Python for one of our courses at Alzahra University.
+In this project, first, we have loaded a dataset, then we have analyzed the data, and finally defined classification, clustering, and regression on our dataset.

 ### Dataset